My book, A

 How do I get one?

-All proceeds from the book, will be donated to
+All proceeds from the book will be donated to the

 (Mineral Point, WI) publisher focused on Wisconsin.
 It’s also